aforoughi1/IntelligentOne/README.md

 #### Average Directional Index(ADX)

-ADX (Average Directional Index) is a technical indicator used to measure the strength of a trend in the price series of a financial instrument.
+**Average Directional Index** (ADX) is a technical indicator used to measure the strength of a trend in the price series of a financial instrument.
 It is often evaluated alongside the +DI (Positive Directional Indicator) and –DI (Negative Directional Indicator) to assess both trend strength and trend direction.

 - When **+DI is above –DI**, the trend is considered to be **bullish** (an uptrend).